 We walked into Clement & Pekoe looking for a good cup of coffee and Wi-Fi.
 We found what we were looking for plus a fine selection of pastries and a cool refuge from the city hubbub.

 Serving coffee from independent roasters like Berlin’s The Barn (a favorite from our days drinking coffee in Lyon), Clement & Pekoe is a great spot for a coffee break when you’re shopping in Dublin.
-The original cafe just a hop, skip and a jump from Grafton Street.
+The original cafe is just a hop, skip and a jump from Grafton Street.

 Clement & Pekoe has two Dublin locations.
 We drank our coffee at the original cafe located at 50 South William St, Dublin 2, Ireland.